Peek-a-Boo (Red Velvet song): Promotion

 A music video for the song was released the same day as the single and album.
-It was directed by Kim Ji-yong and was filmed in a 100-year-old house somewhere in Los Angeles.
+It was directed by Kim Ji-yong and was filmed in the 100-year-old Boyle-Barmore house in Los Angeles.
 Kyle Hanagami once again choreographed for the group, his fifth time working with them after "Be Natural" (2014), "Ice Cream Cake" (2015), "Russian Roulette" (2016) and their last single, "Red Flavor", which was released only months prior.
 Its dance features a peeping hand movement similar to the "OK" hand sign emoji.

 In what Billboard describes as "seductively murderous", the music video had a darker theme than any of their previous songs.
 With a plot similar to b-grade horror films, it starts off with all five girls in rainbow dresses staring ominously at a full moon on the porch of an old house.
 In various scenes, the members are shown with various kinds of weaponry, including an axe and crossbow, while also enacting mysterious rituals.
 A pizza delivery boy is lured inside and tricked into playing with them, eating (for example) green jello off a plate while blindfolded, but after making a show of helping him escape the danger he realizes he is in, the five women hunt him down and the video ends with his uniform on display in a glass case that was last seen empty in the girls' house.
 The music video reflects the image change the group underwent from "Red Flavor".
 Lai Frances of PopCrush stated that "the K-pop quintet ditched the saturated sets for darker schemes while channeling their inner Wednesday Addams".
 Similarly, The Michigan Journal felt that it gave off sinister cult vibes and compared it to "a creepy 1930's Hollywood horror film".
 The group's main vocalist Wendy admitted that she struggled to get into character as a "femme fatale" but fellow member Seulgi claimed that she liked the darker pop sound and eerie music video.
 She also added that "people will be more curious about it because it's mysterious and charming all at the same time".

 To promote the song and album, Red Velvet held a showcase on November 16, where they performed "Peek-A-Boo" for the first time.
 The group also appeared on a number of music shows in South Korea and had their comeback stage on Music Bank on November 17, an hour before the album's release along with the music video.
 The song was also performed on several South Korean year-end music awards, along with the group's previous singles in 2017.